 Bird-scaring lines (also known as streamer lines or tori lines) are an effective method for significantly reducing seabird bycatch in longline and trawl fisheries.
-Simple and economical, bird-scaring lines are towed from the stern of the vessel, over the area where the baited hooks are deployed.
+Simple and economical, bird-scaring lines are towed from the stern of the vessel, over the area where – in the case of longlines – baited hooks are deployed.

-More recently, a device has been tested in Portuguese artisanal purse seine fisheries called ‘SCARYBIRD’, which has a harrier shape to scare away prey birds and can be affixed either to the fishing vessel or to buoys.
-Although no mortality related to bycatch events happened during the trial, the device reduced the presence of gulls by 11%.
-The results are thus promising, but tests in other fisheries are needed.
+Another device has been tested in Portuguese artisanal purse seine fisheries called ‘SCARYBIRD’, which has a harrier shape to scare away prey birds and can be affixed either to the fishing vessel or to buoys.
+Although no mortality related to bycatch events happened during an early trial, the device reduced the presence of gulls by 11%.
+A second trial in the same region reported a more significant deterrent effect with a 56% reduction in the number of gulls and 72% reduction in the number of gannets coming close to the vessel and gear; this can be expected to reduce bycatch given that the risk is highest when the net is closer to the surface during shooting and hauling events.
+The results are thus promising, although tests in other fisheries are needed.

 Interested in how this and other measures could mitigate bycatch in your fishery?
 Get in touch with us to collaborate or take part in a study.